What is a Personal Guarantee?

 What are the disadvantages of signing a Personal Guarantee?

-Defaulting on a loan could impact your personal credit score and ability to borrow in the future.
+Defaulting on a loan can negatively impact your personal credit score and your future borrowing ability.
 In worst-case scenarios, you might have to file for bankruptcy if you can’t afford the repayment.
+Personal guarantees impact both your business’s and your own financial health, so it’s crucial to understand these implications before agreeing to one.

 Personal Guarantee Pros & Cons